keesiemeijer/custom-post-type-date-archives/readme.md

 * [Bugs](https://github.com/keesiemeijer/custom-post-type-date-archives/tree/develop#bugs)

 ## Plugin Description ##
-Add date archives to custom post types right in the dashboard.
-Selection of a post type is now possible in the calendar and archives widget.
-This plugin can be used among other things as a super simple events calendar.
+Date archives can be added to custom post types right in the dashboard itself.
+The calendar and archives widget get a new option where you can now select the post type the widget should use.
+This plugin can be used, among other things, as a super simple events calendar.

 Example url for a custom post type `events` date archive.
 ```